 5. Herman Baker Park (Sherman)

-Coming from Denison, expect about 15 min without traffic — Sherman has enough nearby to make a half-day of it.
+Coming from Denison, expect about 15 min without traffic, and Sherman has plenty nearby to make a half-day of it.

 Location: 2500 W Center St, Sherman, TX 75092